pingcap/community/special-interest-groups/sig-tools/roles-and-organization-management.md

 For a Reviewer to be demoted to an Active Contributor,  he/she must satisfy at least 1 of the following conditions:

-* Haven't reviewed or merged any PR in the parser repository within 3 months.
+* Haven't reviewed or merged any PR in the tools-related repositories within 3 months.
 * Haven't appeared in the SIG meeting without any reason for 3 times continuously.
 * At least 2 Committers or Maintainers agree that the Reviewer is not qualified.